naja628/qwerasdf/manual.md

 ### symmetrize
 aliases: `symmetrize`/`sym`
 ```
-symmetrize PATTERN COLORSFROM COLORSTO: complete a circle around the grid, making rotated copies
- of the selection
+symmetrize PATTERN COLORSFROM COLORSTO: complete a circle around the grid, making rotated copies of the selection
 example of patterns: r, r1 (same as r), r2, s, s3, 2 (same as r2), (nothing) (same as r1)...
 rn: create copies by rotating by n * the grid sector angle
 sn: same as rn, but make an horizontally mirrored copy before rotating
-if COLORSFROM and COLORSTO are specified, change colors as if by translate-colors after every tr
+if COLORSFROM and COLORSTO are specified, change colors as if by translate-colors after every transform
-ansform
 ```

 ### highlight